jakobskrym/roadie/README.md

 - [ ] Add ways of retrieving all related information from other tables as well by using the `REFERENCES` keyword in SQL
 - [ ] Add `GET` functionality to retrieve entries with any `TIMESTAMP` column datatype for a specified to/from time interval

+### Testing

+- [ ] Add support for autogenerating tests with complete mock data

+### Future ideas

+- Allowing for different types of project structures, i.e. not always the `models` - `controllers` setup.
+- Autogenerating a frontend client to view and execute CRUD operations

 ## How does it work?

 ## Intended use cases